June 19-22, 2024

 Welcome and Announcements

-Gabriel Capellá, Catalan Institute of Oncology & Bellvitge Biomedical Research Institute (IDIBELL), L’Hospitalet de Llobregat, Spain
+Gabriel Capellá, Catalan Institute of Oncology (ICO) & Bellvitge Biomedical Research Institute (IDIBELL), L’Hospitalet de Llobregat, Spain

 Session 1 - Translational science